kartikmehta18/Stellar-codemarketplace/README.md

 **URL**: [https://www.youtube.com/watch?v=Z5lhNN0Ke90](https://youtu.be/unnCDnZ89tE)

-This project is built using modern web development technologies to ensure a fast, responsive, and scalable application.
-Whether you're a developer looking to contribute or a user exploring its features, this guide will help you get started.
+This project is a Code marketplace by using *tellar  for transation sorban sdk , frighter wallet.
 ![alt text](image.png)
 ---